thienkimtranhoang/tp/docs/DeveloperGuide.md

 ### Viewing All Expenses
 This feature allows users to view all current expenses and relevant information about them (current index inside the list, category, description, amount and date)
 The execution of this feature is facilitated by `ViewAllExpensesCommand`.
-It extends `Command` with `commandType = CommandType.READ` and overwrite `execute()` function to send all expenses' information from `ExpenseList` to the output message upon successful execution, which will be displayed to user through UI.
+It extends `Command` with `commandType = CommandType.READ` and overwrite `execute()` to send all expenses' information from `ExpenseList` to the output message upon successful execution, which will be displayed to user through UI.
 Here is the execution scenario after user execute `view-all-expense`
 * The `UI` reads the user's command, and `FinanceTracker` call `Parser.getCommandFromInput()` to check for matching command.